materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/01-how-materia-works.md

 It differs from Uniswap mainly for two reasons:

-- Every pair is made up by a generic [ERC-20](https://eips.ethereum.org/EIPS/eip-20) and the [Unified Stable Dollar](https://www.unifihub.com/), an innovative stablecoin tied to the the American Dollar.
+- Every pair is made up by a generic [ERC-20](https://eips.ethereum.org/EIPS/eip-20) [ITEM](https://ethitem.com/) interoperable and the [Unified Stable Dollar](https://www.unifihub.com/), an innovative stablecoin tied to the the American Dollar.
 - Materia, as well as being a protocol, is also a [DFO](https://www.dfohub.com/), a Decentralized Flexible Organizations.
-This allows the GIL holders (the Materia DFO's governance token) to customize the protocol's parameters in real decentralized way, simply interacting with a set of smart contracts, possibile future applications and endless.
+This allows the GIL holders (the Materia DFO's governance token) to customize the protocol's parameters in real decentralized way, simply interacting with a set of smart contracts, possibile future applications are endless.

 Each Materia pair manages a liquidity pool made up of reserves of the generic token and the uSD token.